Steve Colpaert

 Steve Colpaert (born 13 September 1986) is a Belgian former international footballer who played professionally as a defender.
 He has played for Eendracht Aalst since 2020.

 Career

-Born in Etterbeek, Colpaert began his senior career during the 2003-04 season with FC Brussels, before moving to Zulte Waregem in 2008.
+Born in Etterbeek, Colpaert began his senior career during the 2003–04 season with FC Brussels, before moving to Zulte Waregem in 2008.
 In 2020 he signed for Eendracht Aalst.

-Colpaert represented Belgium at the 2007 UEFA European Under-21 Football Championship, and made his full international debut in 2010.
+Colpaert represented Belgium at the 2007 UEFA European Under-21 Championship, and made his full international debut in 2010.